 , be rejected as inadmissible by the examining division, exercising its discretion under Rule 137(3)

-Amendments filed in preparation for oral proceedings in response to the summons theretoinvitation according to Rule 116(2) will be dealt with in those oral proceedings as indicated above.
-However, if the oral proceedings are cancelled or the applicant does not attend and the procedure is continued in writing after the oral proceedings are held in his absence, a Rule 137(4) communication may be sent by the Examining Division in respect of those amendments.
+Amendments filed in preparation for oral proceedings in response to the invitation according to Rule 116(2) will be dealt with in those oral proceedings as indicated above.
+However, if the oral proceedings are cancelled or the applicant does not attend and the procedure is continued in writing after the oral proceedings are held in his absence, a Rule 137(4) communication may be sent by the examining division in respect of those amendments.